 How Is Cradle Cap Treated?

 Mild cases of cradle cap can be treated with mild shampoo.
 You should wash the hair more frequently than before.
 This, along with soft brushing, will help remove the scales.
 Medicated shampoos (dandruff shampoos containing sulfur and 2% salicylic acid) may loosen the scales, but these shampoos can cause irritation and should be used only after consulting a pediatrician.
+Remember these shampoos are not tear-free, so extra caution should be used to prevent contact with the eyes.
 Additional medications, such as topical steroids, may be prescribed to treat the scales and redness.

 How Can Cradle Cap Be Prevented?